-- Claim frequency increased by 11% from 2009 to 2014, but decreased by 10% from 2014 to 2018 and has remained relatively flat in 2019. - The impact of the COVID-19 crisis on claim frequency is not yet clear.
-Although some claims arising from exposure to the virus are being filed, the slowdown in economic activity may otherwise reduce claim filings.
+- Indemnity claim frequency increased by 11% from 2009 to 2014, but decreased by 9% from 2014 to 2018. - Indemnity claim frequency increased modestly in 2019.
+Data through the first quarter of 2020 shows relatively flat frequency. - The impact of the COVID-19 crisis on overall 2020 claim frequency is not yet clear.
+Although many claims arising from exposure to the virus continue to be filed, the slowdown in economic activity is expected to reduce claim filings.